cameronmurphy/timelapse-thingy/README.md

 This will run in alphabetic order through the images in the `gopro` directory.
 It detects the timelapse interval and then goes looking for the appropriate frames from the video files in the directories specified by `--slave-dirs`.
-If your device clocks weren't in perfect sync you can specify the difference with `--slave-offsets`.
+If your device clocks weren't in perfect sync you can specify the difference in seconds with `--slave-offsets`.
 The resulting files in the `output` directory will look like this:
 ```
 0000001_01_G0030030.JPG                # GoPro image
 0000001_02_20190414_113821_PF_690.JPG  # Frame 690 from dashcam/front/20190414_113821_PF.mp4